What should I bring?

 We have several layers of security in our residence halls and apartments.
 The first layer is our residents themselves.
 We encourage all residents to take an active part in providing security on their floors as well as in their building by addressing any unusual activity they encounter.
 If residents are not comfortable asking strangers about what they are doing on their floor, they need to contact an RA or their front desk about the individual or situation.
 All guests should be approved by all roommates and should be carrying a picture ID on them at all times.
 Guests need to be registered at the front desk, so all guests in a building may be accounted for in case of an emergency.
 Also, we would encourage residents to make sure to secure their room or apartment even when occupied.

-Second, we have a card access system to make sure that residents can access their building 24 hours a day.
-This card access system prevents people from just walking into our facilities from off the street.
+Second, we have a card access system to make sure that residents can access their building 24-hours a day.
 All exterior doors in our facilities are locked at 7 p.m., and residents must use their access card to gain entrance to their residence halls.
 After 10 p.m., IDs are checked as well, and all guests must be registered and escorted into the building.
-This system, though, needs help as well; residents must confront people trying to “tailgate” into the building.
+This system, is only as good as the residents allow; residents must confront people trying to “tailgate” into the building.
 This means that persons not in possession of an appropriate access card should not be permitted to enter the building without a host.
 Residents need to close doors behind them securely or make the person walk around to the front of the building to make sure they are registered as a guest and escorted by their host.

 Because the University cannot be held accountable for loss, damage or theft of any student's personal property, all students are highly encouraged to purchase "renter's insurance" or to verify adequate coverage on their parent's family insurance.
+Students who live in Monroe Apartments are required to provide proof of renter's insurance.
 For more information regarding residence hall personal property insurance, please visit National Student Services, Inc., Progressive, or College Student Insurance.
 These companies provide competitive personal property insurance coverage for residence hall students.

 Wireless Network Access

-Each residence hall is completely wireless.
-Many academic facilities have wireless hotspots as well.
-To gain access to the wireless network, a wireless network card that supports 802.11b or 802.11g is required.
-Instructions for connecting to University access points are available at: http://resnet.missouristate.edu/wireless/.
+Every residence hall is completely wireless.
+Most academic facilities have wireless hotspots as well.
+Instructions for connecting to University access points are available at: http://resnet.missouristate.edu/help/wireless/.

 Digital cable hook-ups and extended basic service are provided in each residence hall living unit.
 In order to receive all channels on TVs made before 2008, you must obtain a digital adapter from Mediacom Cable.
 You may contract for additional cable services through Mediacom at the regular rate.